 Dr Ebtesam Al Ketbi, Founder and President, Emirates Policy Center, said IMEC members should look at alternative routes via Turkey and Egypt to make it a win-win situation

 India should not see the India-Middle East-Europe Economic Corridor (IMEC) as a counter to China’s Belt and Road Initiative, instead it should be a win-win for all countries in the region, said Dr Ebtesam Al Ketbi, Founder and President, Emirates Policy Center in the UAE.
-She added that India should not wait for an invitation to play a bigger role in the region.

-Speaking at the Kochi Dialogue 2025 event organised by Kochi-based think tank Centre for Public Policy Research (CPPR) on Friday, Al Ketbi said India should look at the economic interests rather than the political interests.
+Speaking at Kochi Dialogue 2025 organised by Kochi-based think tank Centre for Public Policy Research (CPPR) on Friday, Al Ketbi said India should look at the economic interests rather than the political interests.

 “The Americans want IMEC to counter the BRI.
 But we should not look at it from that angle but rather look at our own interests,” pointed out the chief of the Abu Dhabi-based independent think-tank, which gives policy suggestions to the UAE decision makers.

-An MoU on the IMEC project was inked by India, the UAE, Saudi Arabia, the United States, the European Union, Italy, France and Germany during the 2023 G20 summit in New Delhi.
+It should be noted that an MoU on the IMEC project was inked by India, the UAE, Saudi Arabia, the United States, the European Union, Italy, France and Germany during the 2023 G20 summit in New Delhi.
 The corridor proposes to connect Saudi Arabia, the UAE, Jordan and Israel via a rail network.
 This was seen as a counter to the Sino-centric BRI.

 Elaborating on the hurdles faced by the IMEC project, Al Ketbi said the main challenges were the geopolitical issues that have always plagued the Middle East.
 “When the Gaza war erupted, IMEC stopped.
 We haven't done anything since then.
 This was exacerbated by the Houthi attacks,” she added.

 “When we start a project, we have to bear in mind the potential spoilers.
-Iran felt it was excluded from the project, so it turned a spoiler," she said, referring to Iran's use of proxies like Hezbollah and the Houthis to create tensions in the region.
-"So we have to look at ways to make it a win-win situation for all players in the region,” Al Ketbi said, adding that piracy in the Horn of Africa is another concern.
+Iran felt it was excluded from the project, so they turned spoilers.
+So we have to look at ways to make it a win-win situation for all players in the region,” Al Ketbi said, adding that piracy in the Horn of Africa is another concern.

 This is seen as a move to pacify Ankara, which views IMEC in its current form as a threat to its historical role in connecting Asia and Europe.
 Turkish President Recep Tayyip Erdogan had earlier threatened to part ways with the EU, saying there can be “no corridor without Turkey”.
 Ankara had suggested the alternative project should connect the UAE and Qatar with Turkey via Iraq’s Grand Faw Port in Basra.